 It is very easy to remove, just maybe a touch messy for your fingers, but that isn't a big deal at all.
 You will save so much money and not being throwing away needless packaging from pads or tampons.
 Give this a try, you will not be disappointed.

-S: a couple of weeks ago
+S: a few months ago

 It is my first cycle using it.
 Sits low enough that it is easy to insert and remove actually.
 Can't tell it's in.
 Found minor discharge slips past it after a night of sleeping, and on heaviest day got a good 8 hours before noticed some staining getting past it on panty liner, so it's still a needed backup i find.
 Otherwise is it collecting the flow, rather messy to empty so i wipe out with toilet tissue before rinsing in sink.
 Once flow lets up a bit, i'm sure those 12 hours will be appreciated without worry.
 Never had issues with tampons (i still love you O.B!!) just wanted to try something different again.

-Brooke: about a month ago
+Brooke: a few months ago

 This takes some getting used to.
 I wouldn't time it to have to empty it in a public bathroom or at someone's house.
 It can be messy.
 But it is one of the best purchases I have ever made.
 Since having my children, my periods are very heavy.
 It's been very hard to manage with tampons and pads.
 I was finding that I would avoid going out at all for the first few days of my period.
 This has been wonderful and makes my periods more manageable.
 I would definitely recommend it to every woman.